 Today’s radiation technology can improve cancer treatments and limit side effects.
 Radiation Therapist Dr. Virginia Clyburn-Ipock discusses:

 Radiation, in general, uses high-energy x-ray beams to target malignancies within the body.
-Radiation is generally delivered once a day, five days a week, anywhere from four to seven weeks of treatment, depending on the area we’re treating and our intent for the treatments.
+Radiation is generally delivered once a day, five days a week, with anywhere from four to seven weeks of treatment, depending on the area we’re treating and our intent for the treatments.

 Sometimes we treat in the “definitive” setting, meaning with head neck cancers we are treating to cure the patient.
 We’ll give radiation and chemotherapy together at the same time and the patient will receive about seven weeks a radiation.